serika-dev/Terms-Privacy/Terms.md

 ## 14. Entire Agreement

-These Terms, together with any additional policies incorporated by reference, constitute the entire agreement between you and Schoolsquid concerning the Platform and supersede all prior agreements, representations, and understandings.
+These Terms, together with any additional policies incorporated by reference (including the Privacy Policy), constitute the entire agreement between you and Schoolsquid concerning the Platform and supersede all prior agreements, representations, and understandings.
+By creating an account or using the Platform, you actively consent to these Terms and the Privacy Policy.
+If you do not agree, you must not use the Platform.

 For further information or questions regarding these Terms, please contact us at **privacy@schoolsquid.xyz**.